Simonsator/MaxFriends/README.md

-# MaxFriends Extention for PAF Spigot, Bungee, Velocity
+# MaxFriends Extension for PAF Spigot, Bungee, Velocity

 An add-on for Party and Friends to limit the amount of friends that somebody can have.
 For more information have a look at the [spigotmc.org plugin description](https://www.spigotmc.org/resources/max-friends-for-party-and-friends.32978/)